cqtan/imi-unicorns/readme.md

 Output files are (currently):
 * categories.json
 * categories_alt.json
+* another log file

 Difference between the two is that the categories_alt.json includes the accuracy of the predicted label.
 Reason for this, is to be able to sort images by their predicted accuracy, making images with high accuracy be shown first.
 * Accuracies are Integers ranging from 75-100

+---
+### Note
+An 'ImageWriter' helper script has also been created to visualize output of images.
+With this, predicted images are written to a subfolder within the parent folder 'out' according to their predicted class.

+Simple include the commented lines with `ImageWriter...` in the predict.py script.